xatkit-bot-platform/xatkit-dev/README.md

 ./build.sh --all --skip-tests --product
 ```

-The `build.sh` command provides several options that allows to build part of Xatkit:
+The `xatkit-dev/build.sh` command provides several options that allows to build part of Xatkit:

 - `-- all`: builds all the xatkit components (similar to --metamodels --runtime --eclipse --platforms --libraries)
 - `--metamodels`:	pull and build xatkit-metamodels (the xatkit metamodels used by the execution engine and the editors)